Skip to main content

 Symbols Are Not Meaningless #

 Another one that seems like it should be obvious.
 Before we go placing too much weight on those that have misinterpreted symbols as facts in their spiritual tradition, there is another side to this conflict.
 It comes in the form of the one who argues too far in the opposite direction.
 This occurs when someone fixates on the “your symbols are not facts” argument, and intends to discredit the entire story based on this.
-So the result is we get two groups in an unresolvable argument over whether or not a symbolic story are “facts” or “not facts.”
+So the result is we get two groups in an unresolvable argument over whether or not elements in a symbolic story are “facts” or “not facts.”
 Perhaps you can guess where that leaves us?
 Both of these people have completely missed the point of a symbol.
 The result is not only contention between them, but neither gains any benefit from the instructional story in question.

 Are Symbols Universal? #